DaintyJet/VChat_Heap_Defense/README.md

 Finally we will examine the behavior of the Windows `ValidateHeap(...)` function that can be used to trigger the verification of the entire heap or a specific chunk.
 Additionally we will examine the behavior of the program when we are using `HeapFree(...)` or `free(...)` to release various chunks we have allocated after the overflow has occurred.
 This program is a slightly modified version of the first [Heap-Standalone](./SRC/Heap-Standalone/Heap-Standalone.sln) executable we first examined.

 > [!NOTE]
 > There is a flag that can be used on the heap [HEAP_VALIDATE_ALL](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/enable-heap-validation-on-call) that will make the heap functions validate the entire heap whenever a heap management function is called.
-It's use in general use programs and production environments is not suggested due to performance concerns.
+It's use in general-use programs and production environments is not suggested due to performance concerns.

 ### Validating The Entire Heap
 1. Disable *Validate Heap Integrity* as shown in previous section [Modifying Heap Validation Protections](#modifying-heap-validation-protections).